JetBrains/teamcity-documentation/topics/net.md

 <td>

-Paths to projects and solutions.
+Paths to projects and solutions, new-line separated.
 Wildcards are supported.
 Parameter references are supported.
 If you have a finished build, you can use the file/directory selector here.

 </td>